elastic/kibana/src/plugins/data/public/public.api.md

 // Warning: (ae-missing-release-tag) "SearchTimeoutError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export class SearchTimeoutError extends KbnError_2 {
+export class SearchTimeoutError extends KbnError {
     constructor(err: Error, mode: TimeoutErrorMode);
     // (undocumented)
     getErrorMessage(application: ApplicationStart): JSX.Element;